 Ans.
 The various benefits of Spring include –

 - It is versatile and non-invasive

-- It supports dependency injection and offers multiple modules to achieve different functionality for the development of the application.
+- Spring supports dependency injection and offers multiple modules to achieve different functionality for the development of the application.

 - It allows developers to develop enterprise-class applications using POJOs.

-- It can remove the creation of factory classes.
+- Spring can remove the creation of factory classes.

 Also Read>> Top Java Interview Questions & Answers

 Q7.
-What are the different types of transaction management supported by Spring?
+What are the different types of transaction management?

 Ans.
 There are two types of transaction management supported by Spring, that include –